zl18281/SQL-Query-Cheker/readme.txt

 step 1: download the latest maven build tool and add path environment

-step 2: download the latest Tomcat server and write "bin/" to path environment
+step 2: download the latest Tomcat server

 step 3: from root project folder, run: "mvn package".
 A "target" folder should be generated

 step 4: copy the war file in "target" folder to "webapp" folder of Tomact server

-step 5: run "startup.sh" of Tomcat
+step 5: run "./startup.sh" of Tomcat （this must be invoked from /bin folder of Tomcat）

 step 6: visit site via: http://localhost:8080/SQL (use Chrome Browser, or syntax tree will not show up)